Sketch Afternoon Tea Review | Is It Worth It?

-You can order a glass of Pommery Brut Royal for extra £73 per person, and a glass of Pommery Brut Rose champagne for an additional £77 per person.
+You can order a glass of Pommery for an extra £29.50 per person and a glass of Pommery Brut Rose champagne for an additional £25 per person.

 Sketch Afternoon Tea Timing

-You can come and enjoy the tea, meal, and ambience of the Sketch from Monday to Sunday, between 11:30 am to 4:00 pm.
-But I would advise booking your table in advance.
+You can enjoy the tea, meal, and ambience of the Sketch from Monday to Sunday between 11:00 am to 4:00 pm.
+I recommend booking your table in advance.

 Sketch London Afternoon Tea Review | Everything Else You Need to Know before Booking a Table at Sketch Gallery